yiingg98/College-Event-Management-System/README.md

 ## Security Notes

-⚠️ **This is a prototype/demo application.
-For production:**
+⚠️ **This is a local development application.
+Security considerations:**

-1. Implement proper session management
-2. Add rate limiting for API endpoints
+1. Change default admin password
-3. Use environment variables for sensitive data
+2. Use environment variables for database credentials
+3. Keep Oracle database secure and accessible only locally
-4. Implement proper authorization middleware
+4. Implement proper input validation
-5. Add input validation and sanitization
-6. Use HTTPS in production
-7. Implement CSRF protection
-8. Add proper error handling and logging
+5. Add proper error handling and logging

 ## License